 Policy: the Technorama Q&A Facebook Page

-That’s one of the reasons that the group is CLOSED… not because we want the discussion to be secret, but so that we have visibility over the way discussion happens, that contributors have identified their credentials for being in the room, and that there’s no lurking in secret.
+Those are two very strong reasons why the group is CLOSED… not because we want the discussion to be in secret from the rest of the world, but so that we have visibility over the way discussion happens, so that contributors have identified their credentials for being in the room, and so that there’s no hidden lurking.
 All our lurkers are known!

 The site will work best if there are no holds and no restrictions on discussion – especially in terms of honesty.
 It’s important that we can be as specific as necessary, and that answers can be truthful and open.
 We need to be able to talk pricing, value, positives, negatives, and applicability without fear or favour.
 For example:

 Q: has anyone used the XYZ CD player, and how did you find it?

 A: we purchased five of them and they underperformed to the extent that we needed to change them all.
 The JKL function didn’t work, and the PQR knob repeatedly broke.
 The agent was not helpful and refused to support us or provide a refund.
 Not recommended.

 Q: what’s the best way to set up a transmitter and link?

 A: we used the Brand A PA and exciter pair but for $20 more why not use the Brand A PA with a Brand B exciter.
 The combo is excellent and your SNR will improve by 2dB.
 We’re considering the changeover.